EVENT: SHHH COOKING SECRETLY

 - Drain out the water from the dal and wash it.

-- Put it in the blender along with the measured water.
+- Put the rest in the blender along with the measured water.

-- Add rest of the ingredients and mix the batter well.
+- Add rest of the ingredients including the saved dal and mix the batter well.

 - Heat some water in the idli steamer.